Collection Development Policy

 The Children’s Nonfiction collection contains informational books on popular subjects, as well as subject-oriented, homework-related books for children through sixth grade.
 The collection may contain some books written for older audiences if the subject matter is of interest to children and the book is appropriate.
 Materials in this collection are selected for accuracy, quality and community interest.
 The collection strives to cover a wide range of subjects and viewpoints.

-Easy Readers
+Readers

-The books in the Easy Reader collection are for beginning readers in kindergarten through second grade.
-Easy Readers generally fall into various levels based on how easy or difficult they are for children to read.
+The books in the Reader collection are for beginning readers in kindergarten through second grade.
+Readers generally fall into various levels based on how easy or difficult they are for children to read.
 The collection contains fiction and nonfiction books with illustrations, simplified and/or controlled vocabulary, large typeface and a limited number of words and lines per page.

 First Chapter Books